mvalla/openhab-addons/addons/binding/org.openhab.binding.openwebnet/README.md

 - IP and passoword (if needed) must be configured
 - Once the gateway is added manually as a Thing, a second discovery request from Inbox will discover BUS devices
 - BUS/SCS Dimmers must be ON and dimmed (30-100%) at time of discovery, otherwise they will be discovered as simple On/Off switches
-    - *KNOWN ISSUE*: In some cases dimmers connected to F429 Dali-interface are not discovered with the current method.
-If they are not discovered automatically it's always possible to add them manually, see [Configuring Devices](#configuring-devices).
+    - *KNOWN ISSUE*: In some cases dimmers connected to a F429 Dali-interface are not automatically discovered

+If a Ligthing or CEN Scenario item cannot be discovered automatically, then, while item search is still active (spinning arrow in Inbox), activate the physical device (for example push a Scenario buton) to make it discoverable by the binding (*discovery by activation*).

+If a device cannot be discovered automatically it's always possible to add them manually, see [Configuring Devices](#configuring-devices).

 ### Wireless (ZigBee) Discovery